Utah Police Arrest Alexander Whipple, Uncle Of Missing 5-Year-Old Elizabeth Shelley

-Police in Utah have arrested the 21-year-old uncle of missing girl Elizabeth Shelley, a man who was the last seen with the girl on the day she went missing.
+Police in Utah have arrested the 21-year-old uncle of missing girl Elizabeth Shelley, Alexander Whipple, who was the last seen with the girl on the day she went missing.

-As CNN reported, police in Logan arrested the man on Sunday on a probation violation and booked into Cache County jail.
+As CNN reported, police in Logan arrested the man on Sunday on a probation violation and booked him into Cache County jail.
 Though Whipple’s arrest was not connected to the disappearance of the 5-year-old girl, police had identified him as the main suspect in the case and made ominous statements about the prospect of finding the girl alive.

 Police said that Whipple had come to the family’s home on Friday night and he was last seen at the same time Elizabeth Shelley was last spotted.
 Officials said they are continuing to search for Shelley, but Logan police Capt.
 Tyson Budge told CNN that the case “is not going to end well.”